chaimaahassoune/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## Author

-This project is created and maintained by [ chaimahassoune ] .
+This project is created and maintained by ### Chaimaa Hassoune

 Feel free to explore the scripts and learn about Python lists and tuples!